Renault Twingo: Timeline

-In April 1993, the Twingo launched with only one trim level, and four exterior colors: coral red, Indian yellow, coriander green, and ultramarine blue.
+In April 1993, the Twingo launched with only one trim level, and four exterior colours: coral red, Indian yellow, coriander green, and ultramarine blue.
 The car retailed at a price of 55,000FF (approximately €8,400).
-In June 1994, new exterior colors were introduced along with minor interior changes, as well as optional electric windows and mirrors, and locks with remote keyless entry.
-Four months later, the Twingo Easy model was launched, with an automated manual gearbox.
+In June 1994, new exterior colours were introduced along with minor interior changes, as well as optional electric windows and mirrors, and locks with remote keyless entry.
+Four months later, the Twingo Easy model was launched, with an automated clutch on the manual gearbox.

 In September 1995, the first of many special Twingo editions launched, while inbuilt airbags become optional.
 In July 1996, a new 1149 cc engine (from the Clio) was fitted to replace the previous engine from the Renault 5.
 Alongside the new engine came the Twingo Matic model, equipped with a three-speed automatic gearbox.
 Also, various improvements were made, including the addition of a third brake light.

 Two years later, the Twingo underwent its first major restyling of the interior and dashboard.
 The front and rear lights were revised, and front orange indicator lights were merged into the headlamp housings.
 The front of the car is reinforced for added safety in a frontal impact.
 Two months later, the top-of-the-range Twingo Initiale model launched.